Harmonica-Men/Astro-Quiz/README.md

 ## Features to be implemented?

-A JSON build input entry can potential be added to provide more questions into the Quiz.
+If a JSON build input is implemented, it can potentially be added to provide more questions.

-Timer, to level up the User Experience and higher cognitive thinking is required.
+Timer is required to level up the User Experience and higher cognitive thinking is required.
 ## Technologies Used

 ### Languages